sashakoshka/minecraft-nord/README.md

 This pack is an attempt to create a nice and cohesive implementation of the Nord color palette for Minecraft.
 Only user interface elements will be textured.

 *This is a work in progress.
-Many textures have not been completed yet.*
+Some textures have not been completed yet.*

 ## Build instructions